Chartered Surveyor Commercial Real Estate Pathway

 - Structured workplace training to develop the required skills, behaviours and competencies

-Details of the APC requirements for this pathway are given in the RICS Commercial Property Practice pathway guide.
+Details of the APC requirements for this pathway are given in the RICS Commercial Real Estate pathway guide.

 The planned apprenticeship duration is 56 months.
 The actual duration is determined by when the employer and UCEM deem the apprentice to be ready to undertake the APC.

-Please note: Students can either start in October or April.Where considered necessary to do so at any stage, UCEM may seek to make variations to programme content, entry requirements and methods of delivery, and to discontinue, merge or combine programmes.
-This is subject to consultation with relevant students and other stakeholders, setting out the reasons for the proposed amendment(s), and compliance with the requirements of the UCEM Code of Practice on Programme Monitoring, Amendment, Review and Discontinuation.
-Should such an eventuality occur during the admissions and registration process, applicants will be informed immediately of any change and the alternative arrangements that have been put in place.
+All changes to the programme will be implemented in consultation with relevant students and other stakeholders, setting out the reasons for the proposed amendment(s), and compliance with the requirements of the UCEM Code of Practice on Programme Monitoring, Amendment, Review and Discontinuation.
+Should such an eventuality occur during the admissions and registration

-Applicants must have the right to work in England, spend at least 50% of their working hours in England, be directly employed in a job role that will enable the requirements of the apprenticeship to be achieved.
+Applicants must have the right to work in England, meet Education and Skill Funding Agency residency status requirements, spend at least 50% of their working hours in England and be directly employed in a job role that will enable the requirements of the apprenticeship to be achieved.